IbrahimElsaadany/BLoC_Fundamentals/README.md

               CubitClass cubit = BlocProvider.of<CubitClass>(context);
               /* BlocProvider.of(context) returns an instance of CubitClass related to the given context.
-This line of code must be memorized because it's primary to use the cubit functions and fields. */ return Scaffold(
+This line of code must be memorized because it's primary to use the cubit functions and fields.
+The context given must be a context of BlocConsumer or BlocBuilder. */
+              return Scaffold(
               backgroundColor:screen1Color,
               body:Center(